 The LRDC will approve the Local Rural Development Plan.
 It contains information and strategy for the implementation of the measures of Axis III.
-The following measures will be implemented by the LRDCs:
+The following measures will be implemented by the LRDCs or LAGs:

-- Encouragement of tourism activities; - Supporting business creation and development; - Village renewal and development; - Conservation of rural heritage and sustainable development;
+- Encouragement of tourism activities; - Supporting business creation and development; - Village renewal and development; - Conservation of rural heritage and sustainable development.

 In case of special conditions the MA can also open the above mentioned measures.
-This opening refers the utilization of funds available for the measure which are not allocated to LAGs.
-This way the above mentioned call for proposal (opening) does not affect the budget of LAGs.
+This opening refers the utilization of funds available for the measure which are not allocated to local private-public partneships.
+This way the above mentioned call for proposal (opening) does not affect the budget of those local private-public partnerships.

-However, a few measures and sub-measures will be implemented seperately, not integrated into the Local Rural Development Plan.
+\However, a few measures and sub-measures will be implemented seperately, not integrated into the Local Rural Development Plan.